 Both staying races hold a ticket into the Listed Andrew Ramsden Stakes (2800m) next month, with the winner of that race guaranteed a start in the 2022 Lexus Melbourne Cup (3200m).

 At the Moe meeting, between the seven races on the card patrons can enjoy wares from food and coffee trucks and watch the AFL match between Essendon and Collingwood on the big screen.

 Families are also welcome to bring a picnic to enjoy on one of the grass areas under the large umbrellas, or else take a seat in the grandstand.

-The recently-refurbished members area will also be available for club members, with a raffle draw and an ANZAC Day happy hour complementing the action on the track.
 The traditional flag-raising ceremony will also take place prior to the running of the first race.